 There are several mentions of the Savannah tavern (currently the Pirate House) in Treasure Island by Robert Louis Stevenson.
 Rumor has it that there are tunnels underneath the restaurant that lead to the harbor area.
 They were used for smuggling alcohol in and people out!
 There are many stories of patrons that drank too much and woke up on ships heading to far off destinations.

-While in Savannah, you’ll want to book a meal at the Pirate House!
+While in Savannah, you’ll definitely want to book a meal at the Pirate House!

-They serve southern food (their pecan crusted chicken is delicious!!) and lots of swash-buckling charm.
-If you talk to the hostess, you can get a tour of the restaurant by a pirate and learn at least some of the secrets!
+They serve southern food (their pecan-crusted chicken is delicious!!) and lots of swash-buckling charm.
+If you talk to the hostess, you can get a Pirate House tour by a pirate and learn at least some of the secrets!

 Stop 6 – Books on Bay 224 W Bay St

 After a great meal at the Pirate House, you’ll be ready to get some more walking in!
-So, to continue our walking tour, we’ll head down to the waterfront and wander down Bay Street.
+So, to continue our Savannah Walking Tour, we’ll head down to the waterfront and wander down Bay Street.